thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Redux:** a state management library commonly used JS frameworks to manage and centralize application state predictably

 ## Backend
+* **Laravel:** a PHP backend web framework used to build modern web apps and APIs with MVC architecture
 * **Ruby:** dynamic OOP programming language designed for simplicity and developer productivity
 * **Ruby on Rails:** backend web framework for server-side apps, APIs, database logic, authentication, and web routing
 * **Golang:** statically typed language developed by Google to build scalable backend systems, cloud services, and concurrent apps